bjssacademy/advanced-tdd/chapter04/chapter04.md

 ![Unused grid](images/aaa-unused-var.png)

-But that's progress twoards our goal in a micro-iteration
+But that's progress toward our goal in a micro-iteration

 > TDD is _really_ agile.
 It works on rapid feedback over many micro-iterations